 Staff and volunteers bring years of experience from diverse fields and extensive conflict-resolution training to serve you.

-Marcia is co-manager of the Conflict Resolution Center.
-Her background is in neighborhood, schools, family, parent-teen and restorative justice.
+Marcia manages the Conflict Resolution Center.
+Her background is in neighborhood, schools and family, parent-teen and restorative justice.
 She is also a professional educator, having taught in secondary schools and community college.
 She moved here from Vancouver, Washington in 2015.
 She has lived and travelled all over the world.
 Her other hobbies are improvisational theater and singing.

 Natalie began her mediation training in 2006 while attending law school at Seattle University.
 She completed her training through the King County Dispute Resolution Center.
-Natalie was a volunteer with the Bellevue Conflict Resolution Center from 2009 to 2013, when she joined the staff.
-When not mediating, Natalie divides her time between teaching college and chasing her daughter around and around and around the house.
+Natalie was a volunteer with the Bellevue Conflict Resolution Center from 2009 to 2013, when she joined the staff on a part-time basis.

 Volunteers are vital to the success of BCRC.
 With their help, people in the community find peaceful resolution.
 The volunteers gain something too, recognizing that giving back to the community by helping to resolve conflict is richly rewarding.
 Our diverse team of volunteers represent all walks of life experience and learn a tremendous amount about conflict and negotiation skills that have practical application in both personal and work life.